Fife Coastal Path

 The Fife Coastal Path runs around the coastline of eastern Scotland for 117 miles (187 km) from Kincardine on the Forth to Newburgh on the Tay.
 Starting west of the magnificent Forth bridges, the route heads through former mining towns towards the villages of Fife’s East Neuk (corner), with their rich tradition of smuggling and fishing.
 After rounding Fife Ness, the route follows the coastline north-west through St Andrews, former religious centre of Scotland and golf capital of the world.

 Fife has long played an important part in Scottish history and the route passes many castles, towers and churches.
 There are splendid views along the coast and over the Firths of Forth and Tay, with great chances to sight seabirds, seals and dolphins.
 The villages have welcoming pubs, famous fish-and-chip shops and good B&Bs.
 Transport by train and bus makes for easy access throughout.
-In 2018 we revised text and mapping to cover route changes near the Queensferry Crossing and approaching Ravenscraig Castle (Kirkcaldy).

 The guidebook contains everything you need to plan and enjoy the Fife Coastal Path – on foot, or on a bike where cycling is appropriate: